-Taking #embraceunusual to the next level, this converted glamping horse trailer features two double beds, a small refrigerator, shower house and free wifi.
+Taking #embraceunusual to the next level, Appalachian Pond Glamping’s converted horse trailer features two double beds, a small refrigerator, shower house, and free wifi.
 For those wanting a bit more security and comfort than a tent but still wanting to answer the call of the great outdoors.

 Route 19 Inn